mrled/progfiguration/docs/src/index.rst

 A guided tour of the documentation
 ----------------------------------

-To get started, read the :ref:`getting started guide <getting-started>`.
+Read :ref:`progfiguration-getting-started` first.
 It will walk you through installing ``progfiguration`` and building out your *site*, which is the directory (usually in a Git repository) that contains your inventory.
 When you're exploring, you might be interested in the :ref:`command help <commands>` reference, and the :ref:`progfigsite API <progfigsite>` that lists your site package must implement.
-You might also want to read :ref:`Progfiguration for Ansible users <for-ansible-users>`, if you're familiar with Ansible, and/or :ref:`whyuse` for some scenarios that ``progfiguration`` was designed to handle well.
+You might also want to read :ref:`for-ansible-users`, if you're familiar with Ansible.

-Progfiguration is, above even being a configuration management tool, an experiment to test :ref:`hypotheses` about configuration management, infrastructure as code, and programming in general.
+See :ref:`whyuse` for some scenarios that ``progfiguration`` was designed to handle well, and :ref:`progfiguration-design` to read about design principles and hypotheses.

 Table of Contents
 -----------------